World Heritage: Yakushiji Temple4.4

 We guide this spot.

 Yakushiji Temple was relocated in 718 and has been renovated several times since 1967.
-Noted on wonder-tips.
+Noted on my wonder-tips site.